2. How many years in the business?

-Answer: Integrity; timely communication; a fee for performance; competence with 10 years of prior business and finance experience; follow up after the transaction; providing a transition guide for buyer and seller; conducting staff meetings on how to best handle the transition; and having an attorney and accountant on retainer for updating and researching changes in law and tax law.
+Integrity; competence with over 26 years of business and finance experience; follow up after the transaction; provide detailed “to-do lists” for buyer and seller; conduct staff meetings on how to best handle the transition; and have an attorney and accountant on retainer for updating and researching changes in legal and tax law.

 7. Is your appraisal contingent on signing a listing agreement?

 8. How do you know you are accurate with your appraisal?

 We are thorough in our analysis and use time tested appraisal formulas; we also track the results of previous transitions.